 Get out of your comfort zone in the restaurants.
 There are AMAZING dishes, but you won’t find the typical steak frit, so expect to try something new.

 The experience onboard the Mermaiden Voyage was unlike any other cruise I’ve been on, and I’m looking forward to my next voyage.
 Even with all the minor issues, the overall experience was fabulous, and I could feel how hard everyone on the ship had worked to prepare and how happy they were to have us on the ship.

-Want to talk about Virgin Voyages or have questions that I didn’t cover here?
+Do you want to talk about Virgin Voyages or have questions I didn’t cover here?
 Schedule a consultation, and let’s chat.
-I’ll help clear up anything you’re not sure about and will make sure you have a stress-free vacation.
+I’ll help clear up anything you’re unsure about and will ensure you have a stress-free vacation.

 Ready to start planning?
 Head over to Virgin Voyages to start looking at all the options!
-The best part of using that link is that Rainbow Getaways will be able to help you from the moment you start planning until you get home.
+The best part of using that link is that Rainbow Getaways can help you from the moment you start planning until you get home.